UCincy-Robotics/turtlebot-setup/laptop_software/README.md

 This folder contains instructions for how to install necessary software on your laptop.
 After running these scripts, your laptop will be ready to interface with the TurtleBots.
 We are assuming you will run this on Ubuntu 18.04.
 YMMV on other distros.
+We also assume that you've generated an SSH key and added it to GitHub.
+If you don't think you've done this yet, following the steps [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ### Step 1
 Open up a new terminal.
 You can do this my pressing `ctrl` + `shift` + `+` or `windows key` (`cmd` on a Mac) + `space` and searching for 'Terminal' .
 Run the following by typing each line in and hitting enter, one at a time.